cozy-elixir/cozy_case/README.md

 ## Acknowledgments

-This repo is forked from [johnnyji/proper_case](https://github.com/johnnyji/proper_case), but only provides core functions for conversion.
+This repo is forked from [nurugger07/inflex](https://github.com/nurugger07/inflex).

 ## License